 When packing for a trip, it’s important to be as efficient as possible, especially if you’re traveling for a long time, or only bringing a carry-on, but the ability to fit a week or more’s worth of clothes into a small bag can be a daunting task.
 Beyond ensuring that you pack enough underwear and socks, there’s often enough uncertainty when traveling that it can lead to over-packing.
-You never know if you’ll find an amazing, Michelin-starred restaurant just a block from your hotel, or if you’ll meet a local who will tell you the trails you just have to hike.
+You never know if you’ll find an amazing, Michelin-starred restaurant just a block from your hotel, or if you’ll meet a local who will tell you the trails you just have to go hiking on.

 Merino wool is your secret weapon here.
 Lightweight, breathable and insulating, it has the ability to act as a replacement for multiple pieces in your travel bag.
 And there are brands out there that make merino wool clothing specifically with travelers in mind (if you want to check out some travel-tested merino clothes, you can discover what Unbound Merino has to offer by checking out their website and videos).
 Here are three reasons why merino wool is the secret weapon you’ve never considered when traveling.